 - Employing someone to work in your home (Gov.uk)

 - Information HUb for Employers and Personal Assistants (Skills for Care)

 If you are interested in Direct Payments or choose to take your Personal Budget as a Direct Payment the worker who is helping you will discuss the support you might need and your options for getting this.
 The council has an arrangement with a local support service to help people who use their Direct Payments to employ their own staff and the worker who is helping you will talk with you about how this service can support you and will make sure that you are put in touch with the appropriate part of the service.

 There are several ways that you can find a Personal Assistant.
 Milton Keynes Council has a Personal Assistant Register, or you may already know a suitable person.
 You can also advertise, the local support service can help you with this.

 Self-Employed Personal Assistants

 It is very important to be clear if the Personal Assistant that you use is employed by you or is self-employed.
 Someone may be registered as self-employed for another job they have but this may not apply to the job they will have when working for you.
-You can check this with HM Revenue and Customs (HMRC), they do not often recognise a Personal Assistant as being self-employed for tax purposes but you must be absolutely sure before you make any contractual arrangements with potential staff.
+You should check this with HM Revenue and Customs (HMRC), they do not often recognise a Personal Assistant as being self-employed for tax purposes.
+You must be absolutely sure before you make any contractual arrangements with potential staff.

 If the person is recognised as self-employed by HMRC you will not become the employer.
 They must provide you with insurance cover and they can choose if and when they work for you.
 Please be aware that if HMRC decide at a later date that the person is employed, you may incur additional costs as you could become liable for tax and national insurance payments backdated from when they started working for you.